-— HENRY MILLERAl Fingers is a DJ, producer and cultural historian based in London.
+— JOHN LENNONAl Fingers is a DJ, producer and cultural historian based in London.

 This week, to mark the launch of an exhibition of photographs by William S Burroughs, Gautam Malkani wrote an interesting piece for the Financial Times linking Burroughs’ “cut-up” techniques to modern day mashup and digital remix culture.
 I met Gautam at The Photographer’s Gallery to preview the show and test out his theories.
 Read the full article here.1 Comment

 Diggin’ Greensleeves is a new mix CD by the Japanese “King of Diggin”, DJ Muro, featuring his pick of the Greensleeves back catalogue (recorded from his extensive vinyl collection) as well as dubs from Johnny Osbourne and Ranking Joe.
 It will be released on AWDR/LR2 on 18 September alongside a limited edition seven-inch of Johnny Osbourne’s “Ice Cream Love” b/w Toyan’s “Children Children”.

 The striking cover art is by Novol, who took inspiration from two early Greensleeves LP covers illustrated by the artist/engineer/producer, Paul “Groucho” Smykle: Weakheart Fadeaway by Ranking Joe (1978) and Goldmine Dub by The Revolutionaries (1979).

 The second Greensleeves LP, Weakheart Fadeaway by Ranking Joe (1978).
 Illustration: Paul “Groucho” Smykle.

 The fourth Greensleeves LP, Goldmine Dub by the Revolutionaries (1979).
 Illustration: Paul “Groucho” Smykle.

 Limited edition seven-inch released for the project, featuring original Greensleeves label artwork and Uxbridge Road address.